Section 1202: A Path to Substantial Tax Savings for Business Owners

 The Qualifications and Benefits of Section 1202

+Eligible shareholders are individuals, trusts, estates, and in some circumstances a partnership or S corporation.
+In the case of partnerships or S corporations additional requirements must be met and careful consideration with a qualified accountant or tax lawyer is recommended.
 To qualify for QSBS treatment, shares must be acquired directly from a "qualified small business," defined as a C-corporation engaged in active trade or business with assets under $50 million at the time of issuance.
 This provision is particularly advantageous for early investors and employees who receive stock in exchange for their contributions.

 Planning for the Future